ssundharm30/BankingServiceCodeTest/README.md

 ## How to run
 1. Navigate to the root directory of the project
+2. The Data folder contains the Balances and Transactions CSV files.
+Please follow the same naming convention as the existing names in the folder.
-2. Run the command "dotnet build" to build the project
+3. Run the command "dotnet build" to build the project
-3. Run the command "dotnet run" to run the banking service and view the output
+4. Run the command "dotnet run" to run the banking service and view the output

    Sample output: